 Any service that requires a login using your Rider email username and password is referred to as EasyPass authentication.
 Your EasyPass UserID is the first part of your Rider email address, the name that comes before <at>rider.edu.
-You may also find your ID by visiting What is my UserID?

 The default password is your University 9-digit Bronc ID# and your birthdate in the MMDD format.
 New students will receive notification on their Bronc ID# from the Office of Admissions.